AnetaBlazejak/My-Tester-s-Portfolio/README.md

 ## About me

 Hi, my name is Aneta Błażejak.
-I studied psychology, worked as a sales and import specialist and now it is time to discover new lands.

-I am taking my first steps in the field of testing.
+I have been testing various websites and applications for almost two years.
+My studies in psychology, as well as my work in sales and purchasing, have proven to be a great base for exploring a new field.

 I am conscientious and a reliable person, I am good at both teamwork and independent work.
-I am learning new tools and technologies with pleasure and I am looking for a job that will allow me to become a professional tester.
+I am open to learning new tools and programs.
+I would like to pursue a future in security testing.

 ## Tools